DannyMerkx/next_word_prediction/readme.txt

 Project aimed at comparing Transformers and RNNs as models of human sentence processing.

-The paper is currently under anonymous review.
+A paper based on this project is currently under review.